TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 Next let's make it so the bullet disappears if it hits anything except the bird:

-* In your game loop, just before the bird is drawn by "**do bird**", check if the bullet pixel is already draw and, if it is, set "**bulletY**" to "-99", so it moves off screen:
+* In your game loop, just before the bird is drawn by "**do bird**", check if the bullet pixel is already drawn and, if it is, set "**bulletY**" to "-99", so it moves off screen:
 <center>
 ![Editor blockly geo blits stage14 part2 blocks](../images/editor-blockly-geo-blits-stg14p2-blocks.png)
 <img src="../../images/editor-blockly-geo-blits-stg14p2-gif.gif" alt="[Thumby blockly geo blits stage14 part2 gif]" style="width:50%;border:1px solid black">